ojsevillano/cis10622/weekreports/week2/wr2.md

 # Week report 2

 ## The basics of Virtualization
-Virtualization is has two types of hypervisors, there's type 1 where it runs on the hardware.
+Virtualization has two types of hypervisors, there's type 1 where it runs on the hardware.
 Then there's type 2, where it runs on a host operating system.
 Type 1 Example: VMware ESX and ESXi
 Type 2 Example: VMware Workstation Player/Pro